Top MCP Gateways Optimized for Speed and Scale

 Platform overview

-Kong's MCP capabilities arrived with the AI Gateway 3.12 release in October 2025, adding an MCP Proxy plugin, OAuth 2.1 support, and MCP-specific Prometheus metrics to an already-mature API management platform.
+Kong's MCP capabilities shipped with the AI Gateway 3.12 release in October 2025, layering an MCP Proxy plugin, OAuth 2.1, and MCP-specific Prometheus metrics onto an already-mature API management platform.

 Features

 Centralized policy enforcement, Prometheus metrics, OAuth 2.1, and integration with Kong Konnect's existing control plane.
-Strong for teams already routing API traffic through Kong who want to consolidate MCP governance without standing up separate infrastructure.
+The fit is strongest for teams already routing API traffic through Kong who want to fold MCP governance into the same setup rather than standing up something separate.
+Teams without a Kong footprint may find purpose-built MCP gateway tooling a better starting point.

 Best for

-Organizations already invested in Kong's platform.
-Not MCP-native, so greenfield teams will pay for capabilities they may not need.
-Enterprise licensing can exceed $50k/year.
+Organizations already invested in the Kong ecosystem.
+Greenfield teams will likely pay for capabilities they do not need, since Kong's design is not MCP-native.
+Enterprise licensing can run past $50k per year.

 Docker MCP Gateway